WWE News: Former WWE Superstar, ECW Champion Arrested For Second Time In 30-Day Period

 The world of professional wrestling is one that can make or break who you are as a person, and unfortunately, not everyone leads a trouble-free life outside of the ring.
-Former WWE superstar, and former ECW Champion, Justin Credible was recently arrested which marks the second time he has gone to jail in the last 30 days.
+Justin Credible, a former WWE superstar, and former ECW Champion, was recently arrested, which marks the second time he has gone to jail in the last 30 days.
 He promised everyone it wouldn’t happen again, but it didn’t take long for history to repeat itself.

 It has not been publicly revealed how Credible violated the restraining order which led to his arrest.